Hey, there! So this is my first one-shot, though it's a long one. Heh.

 Rain continued to pepper down on the beach house while the wind howled wildly outside.
 Zuko lay perfectly still on his bed as he stared at the ceiling above him while he waited for Katara to appear with the 'ghost' before an impatient sigh escaped him.
 When was she going to show up?

 He wanted to see how she managed to bring forth this 'ghost woman'.
 He was very impressed by the trick Katara seemed to have learned that was now causing havoc to their little group.
-It seemed that the waterbender always found a way to impress him and gain his attraction and attention toward her without her even trying or knowing.
+It seemed that the waterbender always found a way to impress him and gain his attraction and attention without her even trying or knowing.

 Zuko closed his eyes and let out a slow breath.
 It seemed that as the days went by in her presence his feelings for her kept growing and there was nothing he could do to stop it.
 After they had settled their differences, Katara had been so attentive and kind to him, always making sure he was fine and comfortable just like the rest of the group.
 It was Katara who sought him out when he would withdraw into himself and move away from the rest.
 She would bring him back by either raising his hot temper, by teasing him until he couldn't hold his laughter, or by talking to him soothingly until it made him want to gather her in his arms and kiss her.